RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 ### Data Shapes and Shared Definitions

 Entity properties (`PropertiesSchema`) and action parameters (`ActionDescription.ParameterSchema`) are both described using standard JSON Schema.
 Complex types (classes, records) and enums are always extracted to the top-level `Definitions` dictionary and referenced via `$ref`.
 Primitives and simple collections are inlined.

+**JSON Schema representation:** All JSON Schema fields use `System.Text.Json.JsonElement` (or `JsonElement?` for nullable).
+This avoids a dependency on `JsonSchema.Net` in the schema model library, keeps the model serialization-framework-agnostic, and round-trips naturally with `System.Text.Json`.
+The source generator produces the JSON Schema strings at compile time; they are parsed into `JsonElement` values for the schema model.

 Example `PropertiesSchema` referencing a shared `Address` definition: